 However, looking just at the numbers this way doesn’t tell the complete story.
 While the hourly fuel burn figures have always remained about the same, the aircraft have got quicker and capable of carrying more passengers.

 Therefore, the “miles per gallon” figure would be quite a bit lower with today’s business jets than fifty years ago.

 However, the concern around private jets and the environment is a relatively recent phenomenon.
 Therefore, manufacturers haven’t been focused on fuel efficiency for a particularly long time.

-An important point to this is that nobody who flies by private jet wants them to burn excess fuel.
+An important point is that nobody who flies by private jet wants them to burn excess fuel.
 Fuel is one of the key costs of flying by private jet.
 Therefore, even if you aren’t concerned about the environment, reducing fuel burn is always welcomed.

-So, let’s get right to it, what are the figures?
+So, let’s get right to it.
+What are the figures?
 How many tonnes of carbon emissions do private jets produce?

 Using our Emissions Calculator tool we can put in context the tonnes of carbon emissions produced by different aircraft.

 A typical Very Light Jet, such as a Cessna Citation Mustang or Embraer Phenom 100EV, will produce around 1 tonne of carbon dioxide per flight hour.
 A Very Light Jet can usually carry up to four passengers.